redbrick/static-site/source/help/exams/helpdesk-test-2011-egm/index.md

 Newb.

 1\.
-Hey, I just joined #lobby and some weirdo called moju keeps telling me he’s “fingering” me.
+Hey, I just joined #lobby and some weirdo called moju keeps telling me he’s "fingering" me.
 How is he doing this and how can I change my information?
 He already knows my real name!

 1\.
 Hey Helpdesk, I’m having some trouble becoming a leet spammer.
-At a given opportunity I have to type “/exec -o cat ~newb/spam/baconcorn.txt” .
+At a given opportunity I have to type "/exec -o cat ~newb/spam/baconcorn.txt" .
 I find this overly time consuming.
-Is there any way I could shorten the command to “/spam” or something?
+Is there any way I could shorten the command to "/spam" or something?

 1\.
 I have an urgent problem.
 I was storing an assignment for one of my modules on redbrick.